Personalised care plan

 Following the conversation, the care plan provides a record of what was discussed, shared decisions about treatment and investigations, goal-setting or next steps.
 It also includes contact details for an IBD Nurse Specialist and telephone/email advice.

 An IBD care plan can be either paper-based or electronic and is preferably integrated into a patient portal.
-It can also be shared with the GP.
+It should also be shared with the GP.